heber-silva/CKA-Obsidian-Vault/Workloads/Pod Lifecycle/Pod Lifecycle.md

 Pods can however fail in a way that the cluster cannot recover from, and in that case Kubernetes does not attempt to heal the Pod further; instead, Kubernetes deletes the Pod and relies on other components to provide automatic healing.

-If a Pod is scheduled to a [[Node]] and that node then fails, the Pod is treated as unhealthy and Kubernetes eventually deletes the Pod.
+If a Pod is scheduled to a [Node](Node.md) and that node then fails, the Pod is treated as unhealthy and Kubernetes eventually deletes the Pod.
 A Pod won't survive an [eviction](https://kubernetes.io/docs/concepts/scheduling-eviction/) due to a lack of resources or Node maintenance.

-Kubernetes uses a higher-level abstraction, called a [[Controller]], that handles the work of managing the relatively disposable Pod instances.
+Kubernetes uses a higher-level abstraction, called a [Controller](Controller.md), that handles the work of managing the relatively disposable Pod instances.

 A given Pod (as defined by a UID) is never "rescheduled" to a different node; instead, that Pod can be replaced by a new, near-identical Pod.
 If you make a replacement Pod, it can even have same name (as in `.metadata.name`) that the old Pod had, but the replacement would have a different `.metadata.uid` from the old Pod.